The following guidelines are only for doctoral students. If you are pursuing a master’s degree, please see the Thesis Filing Guide.

 Q3: I read something about needing to allow 4 days to review my dissertation.
 So what is the actual deadline?

-A3: Two things must happen before the end of the business day on the stated deadline: 1) you must have uploaded your dissertation to the ProQuest website and 2) you must have submitted the remaining forms to the Graduate Degrees Office at 318 Sproul Hall.
+A3: Two things must happen before the end of the business day on the stated deadline: 1) you must have uploaded your dissertation to the ProQuest website and 2) you must have completed all the checklist items that appear in CalCentral (final signature eform and 2 surveys).
 Though it is not recommended, you can do both of these things on the very last day.

 Q4: So what’s this thing about the 4 days?